Images Depict Mature Plants

 Endless Summer Bloomstruck Hydrangea Shrubs for Sale Online

-The Endless Summer 'Bloomstruck' Hydrangea (Hydrangea macrophylla) reblooms every July and August, the Endless Summer shrub produces gorgeous mounds of flower heads that vary from violet-blue to rose, depending on the soil.
-Blooming on both old and new wood, these astonishing blossoms are held up by unique red stems, a welcome contrast to the accenting green foliage.
+Reblooming every July and August, the Endless Summer shrub produces gorgeous mounds of flower heads that vary from violet-blue to rose, depending on the soil.
+Blooming on both old and new wood, these stunning blossoms are held up by strong red stems, a welcome contrast to the accenting green foliage.
 After the flowers fall in the autumn, these green leaves darken to burgundy to match their stems.

-Since the soil pH determines the color of your flower clusters, here are a few tricks to achieve your desired hue.
+Since the soil pH determines the color of your Hydrangea blooms, here are a few tricks to achieve your desired hue.
 Add aluminum sulfate to make the soil more acidic for blue to purple blooms.
-Deep Rose flowers require a slightly higher pH.
-I find that the addition of lime to the surrounding soil to accomplish such.
+Deep Rose flowers require a slightly higher pH, so we recommend you add lime to the surrounding soil to accomplish such.
 Plant in early spring for best results!

 |Mature Height:||4 to 5 feet|

 |Flower Color:||Violet blue in acid soil; deep rose in alkaline soil|

 |Pruning Season:||Prune immediately after flowering, flowers on old wood|

 |Soil Condition:||Any well drained soil|

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting|